*knock knock knock*

 - American coffees tend to be relatively tame; Colombian coffee is very well-advertised, but flavorwise it's just a clean, slightly boring coffee good for flavored drinks, ultra-dark roasts, and a run-of-the-mill cup for breakfast.
 Costa Rican coffee is notable for its well-rounded flavor, like Colombian with a touch of spice, and is considered (along with Kenya's) to be the best in the world; Guatemalan coffee (of the Typica variety) is known for a cocoa-like flavor, as well as being ancestral to one of the most exclusive coffees in the world, Hawaii's Kona.
 Peru, Mexico, Bolivia, and Nicaragua aren't as well-known or distinctive, but produce a lot of organic coffee for American and European markets; there's even a fair bit of coffee grown around the Caribbean, for which Jamaica, Cuba, and Puerto Rico are best known.
 Brazil is a huge coffee producer, but for some reason their coffees tend to have an iodine-like quality to them that a lot of people find off-putting; the Italians use a fair bit of Brazilian coffee (thus the blazing syrupy sourness of some Italian brands like Lavazza), but for the most part it's used as a mixer in other blends.

 - Asian/Pacific coffees — the best-known are mostly from Indonesia (the origin of "Java" as a slang term), with quite a bit grown in India and a couple of others — tend to have a full-bodied, umami-ish flavor, frequently likened to mushrooms or even dirt.
 Aged and "monsooned" coffees are somewhat of a signature product from Asian countries; some of them have muddy or oily flavors.
 The coffee from Sulawesi, in Indonesia, is one of the most popular varietals in Japan, and can cost quite a bit compared to the more common Sumatran coffees.
 Indonesia is also home to kopi luwak, which is notoriously processed with the aid of the digestive tract of a species of civetnote (it's also made in the Philippines and Vietnam, with mostly domesticated civets).
-Papua New Guinea is a moderately large producer, with coffees closer to Latin American than southeast Asia; Australia has also grown coffee since the 1980s, mostly with a mild Indonesian flavor, but its offerings are nearly unknown outside a few specialty circles.
+Papua New Guinea is a moderately large producer, with coffees closer to Latin American than southeast Asia; Australia has also grown coffee since the 1980s, mostly with a mild Indonesian flavor, but outside Australia itself (where an Italian-inspired espresso-based coffee culture is strong, and pre-packaged iced coffee is very popular to the point of outselling Coca-Cola in South Australia), its offerings are nearly unknown outside a few specialty circles.

 - African and Arabian — coffee comes from Ethiopia, and a lot of it is grown around the horn of Africa and the southern Arabian peninsula.
 Coffees in the area have floral and fruity flavors; the famous Mocha coffees of Yemen (Sanani) and Ethiopia (Harrar), the closest thing to the wild coffee Kaldi's goats supposedly ate, taste nothing like chocolate and have a strong blueberry flavor, while Kenya's coffees (actually descended from the single plant the French used cutting and breeding of to spread coffee to the rest of the world or a close relative) taste like blackcurrant and grapefruit, and some of Ethiopia's other coffees like Yirgacheffe have a floral flavor to them.
 Overall, African and Arabian coffees tend to be a bit of an acquired taste, though they're excellent on ice (thanks to that floral/fruity flavor) and mixed with certain spices (the Arabs like to add cardamom).